beeminder/beeminder-php-api/README.md

 Just replace `/path/to/` with the actual path the API is stored in.

 Once the autoloader is included and setup, it's time to create an instance of `Beeminder_Client`.
-After that, sinple set the authorisation tokens (either OAuth or the private API token) and then call whatever method(s) you want.
+After that, simply login using authorisation tokens (either OAuth or the private API token) and then call whatever method(s) you want.
 Here's an example: